gosantos/transport_tacker/README.md

 http://www.movable-type.co.uk/scripts/latlong.html

-The vehicles are changing their positions in 1 km each 20 seconds (I know might be too much, but to test the service is a good approach)
+The vehicles are changing their positions in 1 km every 20 seconds (I know might be too much, but to test the service is a good approach)

 The method *move* in the file *models/vehicle.js* is doing that job.